| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 plumbing pipe of appropriate size and length 6-10" can help.
 This will help keep the

+oil and associated oil mist inside your vacuum pump.
 The second solution is to make sure your system is really, vacuum tight because

+the cause of this problem is basically a leaky system.
 The pump will operate over extended periods with this symptom but it is

 important to monitor the oil level of the pump on a regular basis.